Warging and Skinchanging Unravelled

-- The Others are capable of skinchanging or are themselves controlled by a skinchanger or greenseer.
+- The Others could have been violated by a skinchanger or warg.

 - Chaining the souls of the undead to their corpses suggests the soul or part of the soul is captured and bound before it can leave the body entirely.
 In many traditions, the soul itself is believed to be the source of a body’s vitality.
 As the incorporeal immortal essence of a living thing, it is also the vehicle by which a corpse is reanimated.
 Wights are not completely restored however.
 They lack vital processes such as heartbeat and blood circulation and are incapable of speech.
 Something is obviously missing, suggesting that the underlying concept here is one of soul-dualism.

 This concept defines the soul as comprising of several independent parts, variously responsible for a person’s personality, intelligence or bodily functions.
 Melisandre’s example of birthing a shadow by extracting a portion of Stannis’ soul supports the idea of soul-dualism.
 We can infer that the magic employed in binding wights does not capture the part of soul (spirit or shadow) that drives biological processes in the body.

 - Chaining or binding also recalls shadowbinding, a discipline which Melisandre and shadowbinders of Asshai are said to be capable of.
 Wights then, are rendered thralls by a form of shadowbinding.

 Interestingly, the fourth boy does not die (his death is not mentioned).
 Instead, he goes mad just as Thistle herself does during the fight for her soul with Varamyr.
 Does this suggest that the fourth boy similarly fought for his soul and also has the potential to become another thing?